.jpg?alt=media&token=cafd09d9-9aef-4a0d-87fe-c46ce587ed4c)

 Why This Matters: A Real-Life Incident

-This oversight left the condo corporation unprotected and forced them to bear the financial loss.
-If your condo insurance policy has similar wording, your corporation could face the same risk.
+This oversight left the condo corporation unprotected and forced it to bear the financial loss.
+If your condo insurance policy in Alberta has similar wording, your corporation could face the same risk.

 Implications:

-• Unit owners' trust in the board and financial stability of the corporation may be at risk.
+Unit owners' trust in the board and the financial stability of the corporation may be at risk.

 Understanding the Risk in Your Policy Wording